Trends

 -

-Does the proportion of NDIS young people (aged 15–24) in employment vary for Aboriginal and Torres Strait Islander people and non-Indigenous Australians?
+Does the proportion of NDIS young people (aged 15–24) in employment vary for First Nations and non-Indigenous participants?

-The data in the graph and the table below show the proportion of NDIS young people (aged 15–24) in employment, by Aboriginal and Torres Strait Islander status.
-In 2022–23 Q4, 12% of young Indigenous NDIS participants were employed, compared with 20% of young non-Indigenous participants.
+The data in the graph and the table below show the proportion of NDIS young people (aged 15–24) in employment, by Indigenous status.
+In 2025–26 Q2, 12% of young First Nations NDIS participants and 21% of young non-Indigenous participants were employed.

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview